 I managed to do a little more on the e-foil today .Previously when I ordered my Gong parts, I ordered the incorrect fuselage which has slowed me down a little.
 The correct Fuselage has now arrived from France which now allows me to line up the rear motor support and placement on the Mast, now the hole for the cables that are going to run up the Mast can be cut.
 I also added a section of heat shrink tubing to the cables where they enter the Mast to help reduce potential insulation damage.

-Just help the water flow move along, I designed and printed in ASA a spinner cone that is a nice press fit on to the propeller nut.
+Just to help the water flow move along, I designed and printed in ASA a spinner cone that is a nice press fit on to the propeller nut.